Statement on Conversion Therapy and Practices, 2021

 Binary/nonbinary: Binary assumes a sole distinction between male and female.
 Nonbinary includes people who identify as both or neither.
 Nonbinary identification rejects the idea that there are only two gender identities.

-Cisgender means having a gender identity that matches one’s assigned sex.
-Opposite of transgender.
+Cisgender means having a gender identity that matches one’s assigned sex—the opposite of transgender.

 Gender refers to the socially constructed characteristics of women and men—such as the norms, roles and relationships that exist between them.
 Gender expectations vary between cultures and can change over time.
 Gender interacts with but is different from sex, which refers to the different biological and physiological characteristics of females, males, and intersex persons, such as chromosomes, hormones, and reproductive organs.
 It is also important to recognize identities that do not fit into the binary male or female sex categories.